janis-jenny/Testing-TicTacToe/README.md

 <h1 align="center">Tic-Tac-Toe Game</h1>

 <p align="center">
-  <strong>Project created by Steven Jack Chung and David Leonardo Castillo</strong>
+  <strong>Project created by Jenny Cárdenas and David Leonardo Castillo</strong>
   <br>
   It was based on the project in the Ruby Module in Microverse
 </p>